thatdecade/Boba_Fett_Chest_Display/README.md

 # Boba-Fett-Chest-Display
-This is the software for the display on Boba Fett’s chest plate.
+This is the software and hardware design for the display on Boba Fett’s chest plate.
 It was developed in collaboration with Joshua Kane.

+The animation script is laid out in an easy to understand format.
+Each segment of the display is fully programmable in the animation.
+Just 12 lines of code to processes the animation and update the display!

 Video Demo: https://www.flickr.com/photos/dwest2/23788341410